krbuettner/krbuettner.github.io/_pages/about.md

 I am Kyle, a Ph.D. student researcher in the Intelligent Systems program at the University of Pittsburgh.

-Overall, I am interested in studying ways to ensure that object-based AI systems can effectively interpret natural language and handle common distribution shifts.
+Overall, I am interested in studying ways to ensure that object-based AI systems can effectively be used by people around the world.

 Specific research interests of mine include:
 - Vision-language modeling